-The ’40-50-60′ Lag Drill (Practiced by Phil Mickelson)
+1. The “40-50-60” Lag Drill (Used By Phil Mickelson)

 The goal is to make constant one of two variables: either how far you take the putter back in your swing, or how quickly you move the putter through the ball.
 Once you make constant one of these variables, you only have to adjust one variable based on your distance from the hole.

 This drill helps you simplify the process of adjusting your putting stroke for each distance to the hole; you are creating a reference point that you can base all of your putts off of.
 This also helps you develop a consistent putting stroke.

-See Phil Mickelson explain this drill:
+Watch Phil Mickelson explain this drill:

-The “Look at the Hole” Drill
+2. The “Look At The Hole” Drill

-What this drill is: Pick a spot far from the hole (around 50 feet or so).
+Pick a spot far from the hole (around 50 feet or so).
 This simple drill just requires you to set up over your putt and look at the hole during your stroke rather than the ball.